 A, I know the answer (laughs).
 I hope that all 11 players I send out onto the pitch will become unstoppable players.
 That is the team I want to create.
 There are players who bring out various flavors.
 I believe in them and hope to extend each and every player's play.

-Text by Kohei Baba (Freelance Writer)
+Text by Tadashi BABA (Freelance Writer)